 Well-defined and extremely lustrous on both sides, this is a lovely blade of hematite with classic form for the locality. luster is super!
 The natural contact on the left edge does not detract at all (and points back anyhow), and the red rutiles add to the overall aesthetics.
 A very showy thumb!

 Miniature, 5.1 x 4.3 x 2.0 cm

-I have seen MANY of these quartz combos over the last few years but few strike me deeply, as this did, when i saw it.
-It is a very balanced specimen, with amazingly pristine hematite rosettes nestling the spear of quartz that shoots up and out. the front is pristine, as shown in the left photo.
-The back side look spretty nice too, and shows more quartz, though one quartz in the lower-middle is broekn off.
+I have seen MANY of these quartz combos over the last few years but few strike me deeply, as this did when I saw it.
+It is a very balanced specimen with amazingly pristine hematite rosettes nestling the spear of quartz that shoots up and out.
+The front is pristine, as shown in the left photo.
+The back side looks pretty nice too, and shows more quartz, though one quartz in the lower-middle is broken off.

 N'Chwaning Mines, near Kuruman, Kalahari Fields, South Africa